Cheapest way to book a Disney Cruise with points and miles

 Citi ThankYou points are worth 1 cent each towards cruise bookings, though Citi ThankYou Premier cardholders get 1.25 cents per point.
 This makes the 53,000-point sign-up bonus of the Citi ThankYou Premier card the best option.
 It can be redeemed for $662 towards a Disney Cruise.

 Cruise credit cards are the worst option when it comes to sign-up bonuses.
-The Disney Rewards Visa offers a measly $50 statement credit after first purchase.
-They might as well offer an inflatable Spiderman toy at that rate.
-Besides, booking a Disney Cruise with the Disney Debit Card from Chase gets you the same $50 statement credit, without the 5-point hit on your credit.
+The Disney Rewards Visa offers a measly $50 statement credit after the first purchase.
+At that rate, they might as well offer an inflatable Spider-Man toy as a welcome bonus.
+Besides, booking a Disney Cruise with the Disney Debit Card from Chase gets you the same $50 statement credit without the 5-point hit on your credit.

 The Disney Premier Visa offers a $100 statement credit after $500 spent within 3 months.
 However, the Disney website lists an offer for a $200 statement credit.
 In case you’re considering getting this card, don’t.
 Just…don’t.